An appendix to the Bibliography on Mind

 1943: Kenneth Craik's "The Nature of Explanation"

 1943: "Behavior, Purpose and Teleology" co-written by mathematician Norbert Wiener, physiologist Arturo Rosenblueth and engineer Julian Bigelow

-1945: John Von Neumann designs a computer that holds its own instructions, the "stored-program architecture"
+1945: John Von Neumann publicizes the notion of a computer that holds its own instructions, the "stored-program architecture"

 1946: The first Macy Conference on Cybernetics